-The District's financial statements are prepared in conformity with U.S. GAAP.
-The Governmental Accounting Standards Board (GASB) is the acknowledged standard setting body for establishing accounting and financial reporting standards followed by governmental entities in the United States.
+The District's financial statements are prepared in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+The Governmental Accounting Standards Board ("GASB") is the acknowledged standard setting body for establishing accounting and financial reporting standards followed by governmental entities in the United States.